ahmadfajar/vue-mdbootstrap-docs/src/docs/components/combobox.md

 ### Controlling Image Size

 The size of images can be controlled via `image-size` property.
-Sets this property to the desired numbers of pixels and image will displayed according to the value.
+Sets this property to the desired numbers of pixels and the image will displayed according to the value.

 :::demo
 ```html